atharva-p/guides/gitGuide.md

 Git has a default disposition of keeping data unless it’s explicitly thrown away; this extends to holding onto local references to branches on remotes that have themselves deleted those branches.

-Pruning is sort of a garbage collection but for commits that git performs.
+Pruning is sort of a garbage collection but for commits.
 [See here for more info](https://www.atlassian.com/git/tutorials/git-prune#:~:text=The%20git%20prune%20command%20is,is%20generally%20not%20executed%20directly.)

 ## Merging

-Merging will occur into the current branch and the target branch (branched passed to the merge command) remains unaffected
+Merging will occur into the current branch.
+The target branch (branched passed to the merge command or the `branch-name` here) remains unaffected

 ```
 git merge branch-name